-The Dalton Highway is a rough, industrial road that begins 84 miles (134 km) north of Fairbanks and ends 414 miles (662 km) later in Deadhorse, the industrial camp at Prudhoe Bay.
+The Dalton Highway is a rough, industrial road that begins 84 miles (134 km) north of Fairbanks and ends 414 miles (662 km) further north in Deadhorse, the industrial camp at Prudhoe Bay.
 It provides a rare opportunity to traverse a remote, unpopulated part of Alaska to the very top of the continent.
 Traveling this farthest-north road involves real risks and challenges.
 This publication will help you decide whether to make the journey, how to prepare, and how to enjoy your experience.
 Please read this information carefully.
+Throughout this guide, "MP" refers to the Dalton Highway milepost number.